dalpaka/micronation/freeconstitution.md

 Article 8: The Head of State has executive power.

-Article 9: The Law is enforced by The Civil who is given the power of organizing law enforcement through preservation of Liberty.
+Article 9: The Civil is given the power of preservation of Liberty.

 Section 3 - Economy